 Phlebotinum Muncher: The eponymous beastie of Prime, and its reincarnation as Dark Samus in Echoes and Corruption.

 Phlebotinum Overload: A very, very important trope used in the series.
-Too much Phazon is dangerous even to the corrupted, and is key to defeating the Final Boss of the first, second, and every major boss in the third.
+Too much Phazon is dangerous even to the corrupted, and is key to defeating the Final Boss of the first, second, and many bosses in the third.

 Phlebotinum Overdose: In Corruption, spending too much time in Hypermode causes Samus to go into Corrupt Hypermode, and the energy bar for it fills rapidly.
 The only way to get out is to dump all of the energy or prevent the bar from filling for half a minute.
 Fail, and Samus turns into another Dark Samus.
 Ironically, this trope is also how the original Dark Samus is destroyed each time.
 Scan data frequently refers to her being made "unstable" due to Phazon overdosing.
 Note, that's "destroyed" not "killed".
 Also, this is forced onto the player in the end of Corruption, when Samus goes to Phaaze.
 Samus is practically immortal, as long as one doesn't let the Phazon regenerate too fast.